Local Volunteer Opportunities

-In order to build simple, decent, affordable homes in partnership with local families, we have a diverse set of opportunities available for volunteers from all walks of life.
+In order to build quality, affordable homes in partnership with local families, we have a diverse set of opportunities available for volunteers from all walks of life.
 Learn more about our current opportunities below.

 Corporate Team Builds

 Do you have a special skill that could be put to use to further Habitat Omaha’s mission?
 We’re always looking for specialized volunteers to help with a variety of tasks.
-Whether you’re a construction pro, great with a camera or fluent in multiple languages we have a need for you!
+Whether you’re a construction pro, well-versed in customer service or fluent in multiple languages we have a need for you!
 Skilled volunteers make it possible for us to have a bigger impact on the community.
-Contact Turner Morgan, Volunteer Manager, at firstname.lastname@example.org to find out how you can use your talents to help Habitat Omaha.
+Contact us at firstname.lastname@example.org to find out how you can use your talents to help Habitat Omaha.

 Nickels for Nails and Dollars for Doors

 Great for schools and youth groups, Nickels for Nails and Dollars for Doors is a service-learning program that gives you the chance to make change, with change.
 By collecting change, you will help end poverty housing in our community.
 It’s hard to believe, but even the smallest amount can make a difference.
 One nickel buys one nail.
 It takes about 5,520 nails or $276 to build one house.
 You decide if you want to raise enough for 1, 2, 3 or more houses.
 We’ll let you do the math!
-Habitat provides all the program materials.
+Habitat Omaha provides all the program materials.
 Through presentations and hands-on activities, participants learn about the need to end poverty housing right here in Omaha.
-For more information contact Janneane Gerot at email@example.com or (402) 884-6691.
+For more information contact our volunteer team at email@example.com.

 Construction isn’t your thing?
 We have occasional opportunities in the office for data entry, mailings, filing and more.
 For more information contact us at firstname.lastname@example.org.

 Habitat ReStore has three goals: to help build more homes, to help the environment and to help other homeowners.
 It accomplishes these goals by recycling and reusing saleable building materials; generating funds to build more Habitat Omaha homes; and providing new and used home improvement materials at affordable prices to people of all income levels.
-Volunteers at Habitat ReStore help with yard work, light cleaning, customer service, loading/unloading trucks of donations and answering phones – all critical pieces toward accomplishing the store’s three-fold mission!
+Volunteers at Habitat ReStore help with yard work, light cleaning, customer service, loading/unloading trucks of donations, repurposing items for our Market at the ReStore– all critical pieces toward accomplishing the store’s three-fold mission!
 Omaha has two Habitat ReStore locations–one is at 1003 South 24th Street, one block south of Leavenworth, and the other is at 10910 Emmet Street, northwest of 108th and Maple Streets.
-For more information visit omahahabitatrestore.org or call Habitat ReStore at (402) 934.1033.
+For more information please contact our volunteer team at email@example.com.

-Women Build is a Habitat for Humanity program that encourages women to make a difference while having fun building/renovating homes in their communities.
+Women Build is a nation-wide Habitat for Humanity program that encourages women to make a difference while having fun building/renovating homes in their communities.
 This build brings together women from all walks of life to address the housing crisis facing millions of women and children worldwide.
-Many of the women are first time builders – no experience necessary!
-To learn more about Women Build opportunities for individuals or groups, contact Turner Morgan, Volunteer Manager, at email@example.com.
+Many of the women are first time builders – no experience is necessary!
+To learn more about Women Build opportunities for individuals or groups, contact us at firstname.lastname@example.org.